Blest215/blest215.github.io/_i18n/en/about.md

----
-layout: single
-title: "About"
-description: "introduction of this blog"
-lang: en
-ref: about
-permalink: /en/about/
----
 Research blog of KyeongDeok Baek, as a Ph.D. candidate in Web Engineering Lab, School of Computing, Korea Advanced Institute of Science and Technology (KAIST).

 Research on service-oriented computing topic, and solving service discovery, service selection problems by using reinforcement learning techniques recently.